Finnbalor

 Summary

-In literary fantasy, The Lord of the Rings distinguishes itself: J.R.R.
-Tolkien writes with poise and an undertow that stays.
+Indexed on Finnbalor, The Lord of the Rings stands apart in literary fantasy: J.R.R.
+Tolkien writes with poise and lasting undertow.

 Takeaways